Undergraduate Applying for Financial Aid

 Concordia participates in the Federal Direct Loan Program, administering both Direct Student Loans and Direct Graduate and Parent Loans (PLUS).
 In order to receive Federal Direct Loans, students must complete the FAFSA.
 Click here for more information about Student and Parent Loans.

-For those who find it more convenient to pay on a monthly basis, Concordia offers a payment plan through Tuition Management Systems.
-Please visit the Tuition Management Systems website or contact the Student Account Services office for more information.
+For those who find it more convenient to pay on a monthly basis, Concordia offers a payment plan.
+To learn more please visit Banner Self Service, or contact the Student Accounts Office for more information.

 Maintaining your Financial Aid